-Leah holds a Master of Public Policy from the Sanford School of Public Policy at Duke University.
-She received her undergraduate degree with highest honors from the University of North Carolina Chapel Hill, with a Bachelor of Arts in Political Science and Public Policy.
-Between degrees, Leah was a writer for The Choices Program, an education non-profit based at Brown University in Providence, Rhode Island.
+Leah holds a Master of Public Policy from the Sanford School of Public Policy at Duke University, where she conducted her master’s thesis on workplace sex and gender discrimination in the District of Columbia (on behalf of the D.C.
+Office of Human Rights).
+She received her undergraduate degree with highest honors in Political Science from the University of North Carolina at Chapel Hill.
+Between degrees, Leah was a Program Associate for The Choices Program and served as a Graduate Research Assistant for the LGBTQ Representation & Rights Research Initiative.